glencoesoftware/isyntax2raw/README.md

 A directory structure containing the pyramid tiles at all resolutions and macro/label images will be created.
 The default format is N5.
 Additional metadata is written to a JSON file.
-The root directory is in the same directory as the .isyntax file.
 Be mindful of available disk space, as larger .isyntax files can result in >20 GB of tiles.

 Use of a n5 or zarr `--file_type` will result in losslessly compressed output.